Respiratory illnesses

 Introduction

-This guidance aims to provide disease-specific infection prevention and control (IPC) measures to prevent transmission of respiratory illnesses (including SARS-CoV-2) in healthcare settings and other settings where care is provided, e.g., client’s home.
+This guidance aims to provide disease-specific infection prevention and control (IPC) measures to prevent transmission of respiratory illnesses (including SARS-CoV-2) in healthcare settings and other settings where care is provided, e.g., a client’s home.
 This supersedes the previous Northern Ireland Guidance’ Infection Prevention and Control Measures for SARS-CoV-2 (COVID-19) in Health and Care Settings.
-This guidance sets out current recommended measures when dealing with respiratory illnesses.
+This guidance outlines the current recommended measures for addressing respiratory illnesses.
 It will be kept under constant review.
-Should the epidemiological situation change, for example, if a new variant emerges, it may be updated, and this will be communicated.
-The guidance should be read in conjunction with the other sections of this Infection Prevention and Control Manual for Northern Ireland, which describes the application of Standard and Transmission-Based Precautions.
-All health and care staff must be familiar with the IPC precautions and principles in preventing the spread of infection in healthcare settings (refer to local policies/procedures).
-Transmission Based Precautions are the additional measures to Standard Precautions that may be required when caring for patients/clients/service users with known/suspected infection or colonisation.
+Should the epidemiological situation change, for example, if a new variant emerges, the information may be updated and communicated accordingly.
+The guidance should be read in conjunction with the other sections of this Infection Prevention and Control Manual for Northern Ireland, which describe the application of Standard and Transmission-Based Precautions.
+All health and care staff must be familiar with the IPC precautions and principles for preventing the spread of infection in healthcare settings (refer to local policies/procedures).
+Transmission-based precautions are additional measures to Standard Precautions that may be required when caring for patients/clients/service users with known/suspected infections or colonisation.

 This guidance relates to IPC practice within all healthcare settings and non-healthcare settings where care is provided to individual clients.
 This includes mental health and learning disabilities, primary care, maternity, domiciliary care and paediatrics (this list is not exhaustive).

-This guidance provides disease-specific interventions for all respiratory illnesses and must be used in conjunction with other sections of this Northern Ireland Regional Infection Prevention and Control Manual.
+This guidance provides disease-specific interventions for all respiratory illnesses and must be used in conjunction with other sections of this Infection Prevention and Control Manual for Northern Ireland.
 Employers should consider the specific conditions of each place of work and comply with all applicable legislation and regulations, including the Health and Safety at Work etc. Act 1974.
 This guidance does not supersede existing legislation or regulations in Northern Ireland.

 Respiratory illnesses